PCS Wireless - Overview and History

 PCS Wireless JVs/sells the RAD/MEX products to ADC Telecommunications and Allen Telecom

-The PCS Wireless stock got hammered after the Sprint CDMA decision and we went into a defensive posture corporately, with a legal fight brewing with Ericcson and the bottom falling out of our personal and corporate net worths.
-I was asked to fly to Boston to meet with the head of Fidelity Canada, Alan Radlo, where he strongly suggested that Intrinsyc immediately seek out the protection of one or more investment JV partners for the continued development of the RAD/MEX technologies.
+We went into a defensive posture corporately, with the bottom falling out of our corporate valuation.
+I was asked to fly to Boston to meet with the head of Fidelity Canada, Alan Radlo, where he suggested that Intrinsyc immediately seek out the protection of one or more investment JV partners for the continued development of the RAD/MEX technologies.
 Fidelity had pre-existing strategic investments into ADC Telecommunication and Allen Telecom and after they made the introductions and I wrote letters of inquiry to their Chairmen and CEOs the planes flew into Vancouver and we started to negotiate.

-Basil was certainly onto something as Unique Broadband caught the wave of the Internet mania in 1999 and eventually saw its stock rise to $17 on over 15 million shares of daily trading volume, reaching a peak corporate valuation of more than $2 Billion in 1999.
-I had sold a good portion of my PCS Wireless stock holdings by then.
-Hmmm, what if I had held on to all of my shares and options until 1999 . . .
+PCS Wireless, in its new guise as Unique Broadband, caught the wave of the Internet mania in 1999 and eventually saw its stock rise to $17 on over 15 million shares of daily trading volume, reaching a peak corporate valuation of more than $2 Billion in 1999.

 Forward to PCS Wireless Analyst Reports